Freemasonry: Schisms

-The term Continental Freemasonry historically described the diverse Masonic traditions that developed in Europe.
-While Albert Mackey's 1873 Encyclopedia of Freemasonry defined it from an Anglo-American perspective as lodges that "retain many usages which have either been abandoned by, or never were observed in, the Lodges of England, Ireland, and Scotland," a more balanced view recognises that these represent distinct philosophical approaches to Masonic principles.
+The term Continental Freemasonry was used in Mackey's 1873 Encyclopedia of Freemasonry to "designate the Lodges on the Continent of Europe which retain many usages which have either been abandoned by, or never were observed in, the Lodges of England, Ireland, and Scotland, as well as the United States of America".
+Today, it is frequently used to refer to only the Liberal jurisdictions typified by the Grand Orient de France.